What is an Emotional Support Dog?

 Most people occasionally feel self-conscious or uncomfortable when they are put in an unfamiliar social situation.
 A certain amount of social anxiety is normal and passes with time.
-For people with a social anxiety disorder (also called social phobia), the discomfort and stress that comes with social situations can be overwhelming and too much to handle.
+For people with a social anxiety disorder (also called social phobia), the discomfort and stress that come with social situations can be overwhelming and too much to handle.
 The fear of feeling anxious or uncomfortable in public may lead these individuals to avoid social situations at all costs and even become reclusive.
 In extreme cases, it may become difficult to hold down a job or leave the house due to extreme social anxiety.

 General Anxiety Disorder